-- 2. Actively participate in communities important and relevant to the OIG.
-This will include: - a) Participating in the federal, state, and local oversight community-including active engagement in CIGIE committees and working groups. - b) Engaging with the civil legal aid community across the United States. - 3.
-Regularly engage with the LSC Board of Directors and its committees to ensure open and transparent information sharing, and to seek feedback on plans, priorities, and organizational performance. - 4.
-Elevate our congressional outreach and ongoing engagement with our appropriations, authorizing, and oversight committees and their subcommittees.
+2. Coordinate beneficial relationships with and actively participate in communities important and relevant to the OIG.

+This will include:

+- a) Participating in the federal, state, and local oversight community-including active engagement in CIGIE committees and working groups. - b) Engaging with the civil legal aid community and other relevant organizations across the United States. - 3.
+Actively engage with the LSC Board of Directors and its committees to ensure open and transparent information sharing, and to seek feedback on plans, priorities, and organizational performance. - 4.
+Conduct congressional outreach and timely respond to congressional requests from our appropriations, authorizing, and oversight committees and their subcommittees.